alphagov/inside-government-admin-guide/organisations-groups/closing-organisation.md

 # Closing an organisation

+##How to close an organisation

+Open the organisation’s main page in Publisher.
+You can find ‘Departments & agencies’ under the ‘More’ tab.

+Change its ‘Status on GOV.UK’ from ‘Currently live’ to ‘Closed’.

+Under the ‘Reason for closure’ menu that appears, choose the appropriate option as this affects what users will see.
+You can also choose the date the organisation closed.

-# What a closed organisation page will look like
+## What a closed organisation page will look like

 There are different options in Publisher for describing ‘closed’ organisations, each of which generates slightly different wording for users, as follows.

-For many of these, you’ll need to enter the name of the organisation taking over from (superseding) the closed organisation and - if you have it - the date it closed.
+You’ll often need to enter the name of the organisation taking over from (superseding) the closed organisation and - if you have it - the date it closed.

 <table>
   <tr>